 CCPA grants Californian consumers privacy rights while imposing obligations on businesses.
-Learn how to meet these obligations and stay compliant.
+Learn how to meet these obligations and achieve CCPA compliance.

 The first step to successful CCPA compliance is identifying all the information businesses hold and transmit.
 This process is not as simple as it may seem at first glance.
 Getting down to identification, organizations are recommended to divide all information collected into smaller groups and center it around the following questions: